dhavalpotdar/autoscaling-flask/README.md

 - Section to show the sentiment analysis result.

 These HTML templates are used in conjunction with the Flask routes in `app.py` to render the user interface and display analysis results to the end-user.

-### 6. CI/CD Automation files

-.github/workflows - This directory in a Python project (or any GitHub repository) is used for creating and storing GitHub Actions workflows.
-GitHub Actions is a continuous integration and continuous delivery                           (CI/CD) platform provided by GitHub.
-The workflow is triggered on pushes to the main branch.
-It sets up :

-       1. Python environment
-       2. Installs project dependencies
-       3. Install packages
-       4. Runs tests
-       5. Format
-       6. Linting